 I stood waiting next to the plastic, red-white line on the ground, his down jacket in my hand, ready to throw it on his shoulders.
 I had hiked to the snowy top of the Falaza Mountain and back, 5 kilometers up and 5 kilometers down, and felt the muscles in my legs.

-This, however, was nothing compared to running up and down that same, steep trail, plus running an additional 30+ kilometer, as Coen had.
+This, however, was nothing compared to running up and down that same, steep trail, plus running an additional 30+ kilometer, as Coen had on this challenging Mount Falaza Trail Run.
 Not just that, a part of this trail wasn’t even a trail.
 Parts consisted of rock climbing/clambering or fighting his way uphill over scree; two steps up, one step sliding down again.

 After 7,5 hours and with the sun long having disappeared behind the clouds and dipped beyond the mountains, Coen was still out in the woods in shorts and on minimalist (five-finger Vibram) shoes without any cushioning.
 At least he wore a long-sleeved woolen merino shirt and a thin windstopper jacket.
 While early autumn, the mountaintop was covered in snow and the nights brought freezing temperatures.